Video Shows Armed Officer Scot Peterson Doing Nothing For Four Minutes As Nikolas Cruz Shot 17, Says Sheriff

 — GITMO ???????? (@President1Trump) February 22, 2018

-Peterson should have engaged Cruz and shot and killed him, Israel said in the press conference video above as he described Scott’s actions.
+Peterson should have engaged Cruz and shot and killed him, Israel said in the press conference video above as he described Scot’s actions.
 Israel noted the pain suffered by those who lost their children in the massacre.

 After the press conference, the name Scot Peterson began trending on Twitter with thousands of tweets.
-Some Twitter users admit to confusing the school resource officer with the Scott Peterson who sits on death row, as reported by Today, who was convicted in the deaths of his pregnant wife, Laci Peterson, and their unborn son.

 Despite being armed, video showed Scott Peterson taking up a defensive position outside the west side of the freshman building where the shootings occurred, and remained there during the massacre. https://t.co/Lo41whhcIT